32 astonishing things you never knew about North Korea

 They have pizza and fried chicken

-“Korean-style food was very much on order most days, so kimchi, hot pot, even one serving of dog soup.
-The new regime has made efforts to offer more cosmopolitan cuisines in Pyongyang, though.
-For example, we were taken to a fried chicken restaurant, and had a pizza on the tour bus one day (complete with Pizza Hut packaging).”
+Though traditional Korean food is, of course, ubiquitous, you can find fast-food treats such as pizza and fried chicken too.
+Sharpe says: "We had kimchi, hot pot and even one serving of dog soup.
+But the new regime has made efforts to offer more cosmopolitan cuisines in Pyongyang too.
+We had a pizza on the tour bus one day (complete with Pizza Hut packaging).”

 Propaganda is everywhere